Kuldeep-Dilliwar/android-hardware-access-without-root/README.md

 # android-hardware-access-without-root `In Termux?`
 ## *(using qemu aarch64, usbredirect and ubuntu cloud img)*
-How to get access of hardware connected to your android device via USB port?
+How to get access to hardware connected to your android device via USB port?
 Here is how to:

 ---
 *I am using a hp m1136 MFP hardware in this setup to demonstrate the access*